Contargo/maps/README.md

 Recommended: PostgreSQL 9.3.5

+Expose the OSRM service to "http://yourdomain.de/nominatim" for example.
+So IRIS will be able to use Nominatim as a service.

 ## Map Data

-This repository provides informationen about the processed map data for truck routing.
+The processed map data for truck routing can be downloaded [here](http://maps.contargo.net/maps/).
 The map data is available in the [osm format](http://wiki.openstreetmap.org/wiki/OSM_XML).
 This format is human readable and can be versioned in a git repository.
 If you need this data in the [pbf format](http://wiki.openstreetmap.org/wiki/PBF_Format) you may convert it.
 That is very easy and you can find the description below.

 ## Convert